TheWaulicus/meerkats_board/docs/USER_SETUP.md

 - GitHub Actions workflow (`.github/workflows/firebase-hosting.yml`) handles dry-run previews for feature branches and full deploys on `main`
 - Operators without CI access can still deploy manually via `firebase deploy` if they have Firebase CLI access

+### Game picker behavior
+- The Game Manager modal now lists every game from the Firestore `scoreboards` collection (not just local history)
+- Make sure Firestore rules permit read access for operators or anonymous display users as needed
+- Favorites still sync locally; the star icon only affects your local history view for now

 ---

 ## 🐛 Troubleshooting